Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A summary of your relevant experience and skills

-- A statement of your interest in the position and the company
+- Expressing your enthusiasm for the position and the company

-- Providing a professional closing and your contact details
+- A closing and contact information

 Dear [Hiring Manager’s Name],

-I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced individual in [Your profession] I believe that I’d be an ideal candidate to be considered for this job.
+I am writing to express my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and experienced individual in [Your profession] I believe that I’d make the ideal choice for this job.

 Thank you for your consideration of my application.
-I look forward to getting in touch with you.
+I look forward to receiving your feedback.

 Sincerely,